SCM-NV/pyZacros/doc/source/components/latticestate.rst

 .. note::

-    pyZacros (as Zacros does), by default, will start with an empty lattice if not stated otherwise.
+    pyZacros (and Zacros) will start with an empty lattice if not stated otherwise.

 We are going to make the initial state as a randomly populated lattice by ``CO*`` and ``O*`` with a given coverage: